jnalanko/VOMM/README.md

     Escape probability used in scoring.

 --lin-scoring
-    Uses the scoring method from the paper [Probabilistic suffix array: efficient modeling and prediction of protein families][SAPAPER].
+    Uses the scoring method from the following paper:
 ```
+[Probabilistic suffix array: efficient modeling and prediction of protein families][SAPAPER]

 [SAPAPER]: https://academic.oup.com/bioinformatics/article/28/10/1314/211256 "Probabilistic suffix array: efficient modeling and prediction of protein families"